1) Create a site

 Best for React/Next.js and SPAs when you want to control the widget from code (open it from a button, identify users after login, change settings, etc.).

-You install @humanfirst/js and call HFChat.init() in a Client Component.
+You install @humanfirst-chat/js and call HFChat.init() in a Client Component.

-Tip: on localhost, you must provide a projectId.
-In production, if your project has a domain set, you can omit it and let HumanFirst.chat resolve the project by website host.
+Tip: on localhost, you must provide a siteId.
+In production, if your site has a domain set, you can omit it and let HumanFirst.chat resolve the site by website host.

 3) Option A — Script tag